-Morgan, a Republican, was the representative for Ohio's 17th congressional district from 1927 to 1931.
+Morgan was the representative for Ohio’s 17th congressional district and was a Republican.
+He served from 1927 to 1931.

 From Apr 1921 to Mar 1931, Morgan missed 105 of 830 roll call votes, which is 12.7%.
 This is better than the median of 17.8% among the lifetime records of representatives serving in Mar 1931.
 The chart below reports missed votes over time.

 |Dec 1929-Feb 1930||9||1||11.1%||24th|

 |Dec 1930-Mar 1931||33||7||21.2%||67th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.